 - a) The Assessment Coordinator will have primary responsibility for collecting or compiling, and analyzing all assessment data. - b) The Assessment Coordinator and the instructor of Geog 471 will collect data relative to SLO E.1.
-Other faculty may participate in this measurement process, as described above. - c) The Undergraduate Advisor will encourage students to collect completed, written assignments that will be used to evaluate progress toward SLOs C.1 and C.2.
-The instructor of Geog 471 will collect written assignments and transfer these assignments to the Assessment Coordinator, who will be responsible for evaluating these assignments as evidence of progress toward SLOs. - d) Annual reports and the three-year report will be prepared by the Assessment Coordinator, who will also be responsible for distributing reports as described above.
+Other faculty may participate in this measurement process, as described above. - c) The instructor of Geog 481L will collect data relative to SLOs C.1 and C.2, and will transfer the required assessment data to the Assessment Coordinator. - d) Annual reports and the three-year report will be prepared by the Assessment Coordinator, who will also be responsible for distributing reports as described above.
 The Assessment Coordinator will also be responsible for developing initial interpretations of assessment results, and proposing changes to assessment procedures (annually) and the assessment plan (every three years). - e) The faculty as a whole will discuss and approve contents of annual reports, as well as any proposed changes to assessment procedures.
 The faculty as a whole will be responsible for proposing and approving changes to program curriculum and pedagogy at the end of the three-year assessment period. - f) The entire faculty will approve the final versions of all reports before circulation to part-time instructors, students, and the CARC